0 Comment

 Such an events calendar provides the virtual teams with a firm sense of time and connectivity with their team members.

-Hence, it provides them with the opportunity to meet and interact with team members virtually, thereby eliminating the sense of isolation.
+Hence, it provides them with the opportunity to meet and interact with team members virtually, thereby eliminating isolation.

 5. Establish Unique Traditions